 What are African violets?

 These small tender perennials come originally from tropical East Africa.
 They have long been grown as flowering houseplants, prized for their bright, cheery blooms and velvety leaves.
-They can flower for many months if given the correct light levels, humidity and watering.
+They can flower for many months if given the correct light levels,

 African violets are small, inexpensive and available in a wide choice of flower colours and forms, so it’s easy to create an interesting and varied collection.
 Being compact and low growing, individual plants are easy to accommodate, even when indoor space is limited.